antoniomika/sish/README.md

 To whitelist countries, use `--whitelisted-countries` with a comma-separated string of countries in ISO format (for example, "pt" for Portugal).
 You'll also need to set `--geodb` to `true`.

+## DNS Setup

+To use sish, you need to add a wildcard DNS record that is used for multiplexed subdomains.
+Adding an `A` record with `*` as the subdomain to the IP address of your server is the simplest way to achieve this configuration.

 ## Demo - At this time, the demo instance has been set to require auth due to abuse